-The feisty young pirate captain Tetra first comes into contact with Link when Link's sister, Aryll, is kidnapped, while the intended victim was Tetra.
+The feisty young pirate captain Tetra, who first appears in The Legend of Zelda: The Wind Waker, initially comes into contact with Link when Link's sister, Aryll, is kidnapped, while the intended victim was Tetra.
 This leads to Tetra aiding Link in his quest throughout the game, offering reluctant help when Link is in need.
 She uses a gossip stone to communicate to him.
 It is later revealed in the submerged Hyrule Castle that Tetra is, in fact, the direct descendant of Princess Zelda.
 With this new knowledge, Tetra/Zelda is endowed with the Triforce of Wisdom and its powers.
 Her identity now revealed, Ganondorf kidnaps Zelda and takes her to his castle, where Link must rescue her in the final stage of the game.
 Once freed, she aids Link in defeating Ganon by firing Light Arrows (an item that is used by Zelda in many titles) at Link, which he must deflect with his shield.

 Despite being the direct sequel to Wind Waker, Phantom Hourglass features a pirate-garbed Tetra.
 Although she and her crew now knows her heritage, she would rather remain known as Tetra, captain of her ship and band of pirates than as Princess Zelda of Hyrule.
 In the opening cutscene, Tetra is captured by the Ghost Ship, prompting Link to launch into a valiant quest to save her.
 Later, it's revealed that she has been turned to stone.
 Link then has to defeat Gufuu, to turn her back into her standard form.